krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

   - __read-through cache__: cache automatically fetches the data on cache misss
   - __cache-aside cachine (lazy loading)__: application checks cache and in miss then gets the data and updates cache
   - __write-Though caching__: update cache all the time the data is written to db

+#### Connect to RDS from java application on EC2

+- Your RDS security group allows inbound access from EC2 on the correct port
+- Get RDS Connection Details
+  - Endpoint: e.g., mydb.abc123xyz.us-east-1.rds.amazonaws.com
+  - Port: based on the DB engine
+  - Username/password: from RDS configuration
+  - Database name
+- Include JDBC Driver in Your Java App
+- Connect Using JDBC in Your Java Code

 #### Aurora <a id="Aurora"></a>